What is a Registered Agent?

 -

-How can I change the registered agent for my business if necessary?
+How can I change the Statutory Agent for my business if necessary?

-Changing your registered agent usually involves filing a formal change with the state and updating your business's official records.
+Changing your Statutory Agent usually involves filing a formal change with the state and updating your business's official records.
 The process may vary by state but generally requires submitting the appropriate forms and fees.

 -